KyeFelton/bunyips-and-bandits-app/src/components/Handbook/handbook.md

 ### Health

 Your character isn’t invincible—adventuring comes with its fair share of scrapes, bruises, and mind-melting horrors.
-The game tracks three aspects of your character’s health:
+The game tracks three aspects of your character’s health - physique, morale and stamina.

+One way to recover health is through resting.
+To rest, you need to spend several hours of inactivity at a settlement with beds and food, such as a campground, inn or hospital.
+The amount of physique and morale recovered is dependent on your stamina before the rest (see Stamina).
+Stamina always replenishes to full after a rest.

+#### Physique

-* **Physique**: How much physical damage you can take before collapsing.
-If your physique hits zero, you’re incapacitated—meaning you can’t move, fight, or do much of anything until you recover.
+Physique tracks how much physical damage you can endure before collapsing.

+If your morale drops below half, your movement speed is halved and you have disadvantage on all physical skill checks.
+At only 1 physique, you become incapacitated—meaning you can’t move, fight, or do much of anything, and automatically fail any physical skill check.

+If your physique hits zero, you’re knocked unconscious and potentially dead.
+Another player must check your vital signs to determine your fate.
+When they do, roll any die - if the result is even, you’re alive but unconscious; if odd, you’ve died.

+#### Morale

-* **Morale**: Your mental resilience, tested by terrifying encounters and psychic manipulation.
+Morale refers to your mental resilience, tested by terrifying encounters and psychic manipulation.
 Certain experiences—like witnessing the death of an ally horrific—can drain your morale.
 If your morale drops to zero, then you gain a mental condition that lasts until you recover some morale.

+As your morale depletes, your mental state starts to deteriorate.
+At less than half morale, you have disadvantage on all mental skill checks.
+At 1 morale, you automatically fail all mental skill checks.

+Upon dropping to zero morale, you lose control.
+Roll a d4 and then take the matching condition from the list.
+The condition lasts until you recover at least one morale:

+1. **Delusions**: You experience constant hallucinations.
+You may mistake people for monsters, monsters for people or have flashbacks of past experiences.
+2. **Hysteria**: Uncontrollable emotional outbursts—laughing, crying, screaming.
+3. **Amnesia**: You forget who you are and why you’re here.
+4. **Paranoia**: You’re overwhelmed with fear, easily startled and flee from all danger.
+You even have trouble trusting your friends.

+#### Stamina

-* **Stamina**: How much energy you have before exhaustion sets in.
+Your stamina is how much energy you have before exhaustion sets in.
 Stamina depletes as you perform actions with a stamina cost.
 If an action has a stamina cost, you need to have at least that much left in your stamina pool to perform it.

-To determine what mental condition your character gains after losing all morale, roll a d6 and then take the matching condition from the list:

-1. **Fainting**: You pass out for 10 minutes, then regain 1 morale.
-2. **Delusions**: You experience constant hallucinations.
-You may mistake people for monsters, monsters for people or have flashbacks of past experiences.
-3. **Hysteria**: Uncontrollable emotional outbursts—laughing, crying, screaming.
-4. **Amnesia**: You forget who you are and why you’re here.
-5. **Paranoia**: You’re overwhelmed with fear, easily startled and flee from all danger.
-You even have trouble trusting your friends.
-6. **Hyperfocus**: You become obsessed with a single, pointless task, such as cleaning your boots, or going home to prepare for dinner tomorrow.
+Stamina also affects how much health you can recover from resting.
+If you have at least half your maximum stamina before resting, then you can recover 2 physique and 2 morale after the rest.
+If you have less than half your maximum stamina, you only recover 1 physique and 1 morale per rest.
+If you have no stamina left, you can’t recover any health.
+In any case, your stamina always replenishes to full after a rest.

 ### Armour